hchiam/please/README.md

 * Try variables.
 Maybe something like 'variable apple' and 'variable apple equals one'.
 Also: enable remap 'numpy' to 'numb pie'.

+* Try "Please import spell with the first letters of hippo igloo **ok/okay**" with ok/okay as an 'escape' signal to stop spelling.

+* Try using check_spell as check_spell(sentence) and moving it up to loop with sentences, not words.

 * Try embedded expressions.
 Maybe use "thanks" as a closing bracket of sorts?

 * Try in-browser trinket that loads most recent python code from github for you.
 No installation required.